- Energy

 The electricity on the grid relies on alternating current (AC) – current that repeatedly switches the direction it is flowing.
 Frequency measures how often the direction switches.
 Spain and Portugal, like most of the world, have grids whose current switches back and forth 50 times per second – a frequency of 50 hertz (Hz).
 (North America and some countries in Asia have higher-frequency 60 Hz grids.)

 The opposite of AC is direct current (DC), which only flows in one direction.
-We use AC on the grid, because AC loses less electricity than DC when we transmit it over long distances.
+We use AC on the grid, because it’s easier to transmit AC than DC over long distances.

 So, the AC frequency must be maintained if a grid is to operate properly.
 Seconds before the 28 April 2025 blackout started, the Iberian grid’s frequency dropped from 50 Hz to 48 Hz.
 This may seem like a small change, but it’s large enough to damage electrical equipment and threaten the entire grid – this is why automated systems were so quick to take action.